Factor-Based Conditional Diffusion Model for Contextual Portfolio Optimization: Empirical Evaluations and Results

 We set $\gamma=100$ so as to generate a reasonable amount of risk taking.
-At each time $t$, we estimate $\bm{\mu}$ and $\bm{\Sigma}$, compute the optimal portfolio for the coming day, and implement the portfolio.
-We use three estimation methods: (i) Factordiff, which estimates the mean and covariance based on 500 sets of predictive samples generated by our conditional diffusion model; (ii) Emp, which computes the sample mean $\bm{\bar{\mu}}_t$ and sample covariance $\bm{\bar{\Sigma}}_t$ using historical data from time 1 to $t$; and (iii) ShrEmp, the James–Stein shrinkage estimator \citep{james1992estimation}.
-We compare the performance of the portfolios based on these three estimation methods as well as the performance of EW, the equally weighted portfolio \citep{demiguel2009generalized}, in terms of the mean, standard deviation, Sharpe ratio, Sortino ratio, Calmar ratio, and Return-to-CVaR (RtC) \citep{huang2024mean}.
-The results are shown in the first five columns of Table \ref{without cost}, showing that our model Factordiff yields better performance than the other three strategies if transaction costs are not taken into account.
+Robustness checks using alternative risk aversion coefficients are presented in Appendix~\ref{sec:robust}.
+At each time $t$, we estimate $\bm{\mu_{t+1}}$ and $\bm{\Sigma_{t+1}}$, compute the optimal portfolio for the coming day, and implement the portfolio.
+We use four estimation methods: (i) Factordiff, which estimates the mean and covariance from predictive samples generated by our conditional diffusion model (we report results for 500, 1000, and 2000 samples); (ii) Emp, which computes the sample mean $\bm{\bar{\mu}}_t$ and sample covariance $\bm{\bar{\Sigma}}_t$ using historical data from time 1 to $t$; (iii) ShrEmp, the James--Stein shrinkage estimator \citep{james1992estimation}; and (iv) DCC-GARCH (Dynamic Conditional Correlation--Generalized Autoregressive Conditional Heteroskedasticity), which computes the mean and the covariance from a fitted DCC-GARCH(1,1) model with Student-$t$ innovations \citep{bollerslev1986generalized, engle2002dynamic}.
+DCC-GARCH is a widely adopted multivariate time series model for capturing time-varying volatilities and correlations of financial returns.
+The parameters of the DCC-GARCH model are calibrated to the training data and fixed in the test period.
+We compare the performance of these four estimation methods as well as the equally weighted portfolio (EW; \citealp{demiguel2009optimal}) in terms of the mean, standard deviation, Sharpe ratio, Sortino ratio, Calmar ratio, and Return-to-CVaR (RtC) \citep{huang2024mean}.
+The precise definitions of these performance metrics are provided in Appendix~\ref{app:experiment_setting}.
+The results are shown in Table~\ref{without cost}.
+Factordiff and DCC-GARCH yield notably better risk-adjusted performance than EW, Emp, and ShrEmp when transaction costs are not taken into account.
+Among all methods, Factordiff~(500) achieves the highest mean return (0.110\%), Sharpe ratio (0.099), and Calmar ratio (0.011), while maintaining a competitive Sortino ratio and Return-to-CVaR compared with DCC-GARCH.